knight-of-design/cuisine-a-la-toile-plugin/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Website: https://phoenix.sheridanc.on.ca/~ccit3409/

-This plugin adds a custom post type so the user can manage creations.
-The plugin also has shortcodes that.
+This plugin adds a custom post type, widget and shortcode for food websites.
-There is also a widget that  creates a timer that will assist users when they are recreating the recipes provided by Cuisine a la toile.

 == Description ==
-The plugin is a timer for individual recipe steps.
-The custom post type will be the recipe which will contain additional metadata such as ingredients, hot or cold meal, cooking utensils and sweet or savory.

-Certain steps in recipes will call for a specific amount of time to complete, for example: “steam broccoli for 10 minutes.”
-With the widget, the user can interact with the timer prompting actions such as starting, pausing and resetting the time they set.
-In addition, there will be a sound effect of a French male saying “Ooh La La” when the time set has expired.

-Some recipes steps will not require a timer, so a shortcode will be used to designate which recipe steps should have a timer available for use.
-This timer ultimately allows the website to engage with users as they go through the process of recreating the recipes provided.

-TODO:INSTALLATION INSTRUCTIONS
+The custom post type allows users to specify: chef name, chef username, recipe link, recipe, and submission date.

+There are two shortcodes.
+One shortcode is a self enclosing timer that allows users to start, pause, and restart the time.
+In addition, there will be a sound effect of a French chef in which user can choose him to say either "Ooh la la", "Ooo", or "Mmm" when the set time has expired.
+Users can change the color and font of the timer, as well as the color of the start, pause and restart buttons.

+The other shortcode is not a self enclosing shortcode.
+It represent a selection of posts from the custom post type.
+The user can select if the post is either a appetizer, entree, or dessert.
+The user can also select which chefusername submitted the custom post type.

 =Custom Post Type=
 Subscriber gallery.
 If they specify a recipe link, then we will show a button that will allow the user to see the recipe